-The device is a Flash Memory type 8-bit high performance RISC architecture microcontroller.
+The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller with an integrated accumulative cell voltage monitor module, designed for Li-Battery Protection applications.

 For memory features, the Flash Memory offers users the convenience of multi-programming features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.